Search this site

 Conclusion

-Using an appropriate (cell) setup and Gamry Instruments’ Reference 3000 with the Reference 30k Booster, you can make accurate EIS measurements as low as 16.67 µW.
+Utilizing an appropriate [cell] setup and using Gamry Instruments’ Reference 3000 with the Reference 30k Booster, accurate EIS measurements of as little as 16.67 μΩ can be made.